xinjiav3/NileBrownGame/README.md

 ## Development Support

 ### File Names in "_posts", "_notebooks"
 There are two primary directories for creating blogs.
-Th3 "_posts" directory is for authoring in markdown only.
+The "_posts" directory is for authoring in markdown only.
 The "_notebooks" allows for markdown, pythons, javascript and more.

 To name a file, use the following structure (If dates are in the future, review your config.yml setting if you want them to be viewed).
 Review these naming conventions.